John Dunkley: Later life

 Dunkley was inspired occasionally by current events.
 There is a mixed media piece depicting boxer Joe Louis.
 In the "Good Shepherd" (circa 1938), populist politician Alexander Bustamante is shown gathering flocks of sheep, while in the distance a few straggly goats run away.
 When the Roosevelt administration built Vernam Field at Sandy Gully during World War II, Dunkley made a painting of the president.
 From a large piece of Lignum Vitae cut down for the military base, he carved a seated portrait of a proud Jamaican man and named him "Sandy Gully".

-Dunkley's small body of sculptures, primarily wood-carvings, are less accomplished than his paintings.
+Dunkley's small body of sculptures, primarily wood-carvings, are less complicated/accomplished than his paintings.
 In addition to "Sandy Gully" (1940), notable works include "Old Joe", an intense portrait of a black man clasping his knees while bent in prayer, and "Acrobat", a mahogany carving of a man contorting himself with his head between his legs and beneath his posterior.

 During his lifetime, Dunkley received some local recognition for his artwork as a result of group exhibitions.
 In 1938, a carving of a reindeer (since destroyed) won a prize at St. George's Exhibition in Kingston.
 The following year, Dunkley received a bronze medal for "notable contribution to the art of the world" at the New York World's Fair.
 Three works, "Back to Nature", "Jerboa" and "Pastures" were exhibited at the Institute of Jamaica's 1945 Survey of West Indian Painting, a show that also traveled to Canada.
 Four paintings including "Banana Plantation" were exhibited in London in 1946.

 Dunkley was in failing health for many months prior to his death.
-He passed away at 55 years of age, probably from lung cancer, on 17 February 1947.
+He died at 55 years of age, probably from lung cancer, on 17 February 1947.
 His large funeral was attended by both rich and poor.

 Posthumous fame

+Following his death, Dunkley's reputation grew.
+In 1948, he was honored with a memorial exhibition at the Institute of Jamaica.